joshtynjala/actionscript-3.0-developers-guide/rich-media-content/working-with-video/video-example-video-jukebox.md

     positionBar.mode = ProgressBarMode.MANUAL;

 Finally add a Label instance to the display list and give it an instance name of `positionLabel`.
-This Label instance’s value will be set by the timer instance
+This Label instance's value will be set by the timer instance

 </div>